prybicki/EvolvingRobby/README.md

 # EvolvingRobby

-Evolution simulator for a simple rule-based robot on a 2D-grid
+Evolution simulator for a simple rule-based genome on a 2D-grid

 # Robby and his World

-Robby is a very simple robot.
+Robby is a very simple genome.
 He lives in a simulated world, consisting of a small (10x10) grid of squares.
 His life goal is to collect empty soda cans, which are distributed randomly in the world.
 Each square of the grid can contain zero or one empty soda can.
 Robby has very bad vision.
 He only sees the contents of the square he stands in and the four side-adjacent cells (a square can be empty, wall or contain empty soda can).
 Based on the input from 5 cells, in each simulation step, he can choose from one of the following actions:

 - Move (x4 directions)